core-wg/oscore/draft-ietf-core-object-security.md

 In scenarios with intermediary nodes such as proxies or gateways, transport layer security such as (D)TLS only protects data hop-by-hop.
 As a consequence, the intermediary nodes can read and modify information.
 The trust model where all intermediary nodes are considered trustworthy is problematic, not only from a privacy perspective, but also from a security perspective, as the intermediaries are free to delete resources on sensors and falsify commands to actuators (such as "unlock door", "start fire alarm", "raise bridge").
 Even in the rare cases, where all the owners of the intermediary nodes are fully trusted, attacks and data breaches make such an architecture brittle.

 (D)TLS protects hop-by-hop the entire message.
 OSCORE protects end-to-end all information that is not required for proxy operations (see {{protected-fields}}).
 (D)TLS and OSCORE can be combined, thereby enabling end-to-end security of the message payload, in combination with hop-by-hop protection of the entire message, during transport between end-point and intermediary node.
 The CoAP message layer, including header fields such as Type and Message ID, as well as CoAP message fields Token and Token Length may be changed by a proxy and thus cannot be protected end-to-end.
-Error messages occuring during CoAP processing are protected end-to-end.
-Error messages occuring during OSCORE processing are not always possible to protect, e.g. if the receiving endpoint cannot locate the right security context.
+Error messages occurring during CoAP processing are protected end-to-end.
+Error messages occurring during OSCORE processing are not always possible to protect, e.g. if the receiving endpoint cannot locate the right security context.
 It may still be favorable to send an unprotected error message, e.g. to prevent extensive retransmissions, so unprotected error message are allowed as specified.
 Applications using unprotected error messages need to consider the threat that these messages may be spoofed.

 The use of COSE to protect messages as specified in this document requires an established security context.
 The method to establish the security context described in {{context-derivation}} is based on a common shared secret material in client and server, which may be obtained, e.g., by using the ACE framework {{I-D.ietf-ace-oauth-authz}}.
 An OSCORE profile of ACE is described in {{I-D.ietf-ace-oscore-profile}}.